-Children are not given regular homework.
-However, all children are expected to read for 10 minutes daily, or complete a reading activity appropriate for their age.
+Children are given regular homework.
+All children are expected to read for 10 minutes daily, or complete a reading activity appropriate for their age.
 When they are able, children are given spellings and tables to learn for weekly tests.
 Class 4 will be expected to complete more formal homework in preparation for Seconday School.

 The teaching day runs from 08.50 a.m. – 3.30 p.m.

 Extra English classes are provided for children from other schools between 4.00p.m. - 5.00p.m. two days a week.

 Lunches: available every day or a packed lunch brought from home.

 The children may bring a snack and a non-fizzy drink for mid morning break.